Gigaspaces/xap-docs/site/content/xap120adm/space-jmx-management.markdown

 Step 6.
 Open a console and type the following command: `jconsole`{{<wbr>}}

 {{% info %}}
 By default, operations in the MBeans **Operations** tab which have GigaSpaces classes as their type are disabled.
-To enable these, type `jconsole -J-Djava.class.path=%JAVA_HOME%\lib\jconsole.jar;GS_HOME\lib\JSpaces.jar`in your console.
+To enable these, type `jconsole -J-Djava.class.path=%JAVA_HOME%\lib\jconsole.jar;GS_HOME\lib\required\xap-datagrid.jar`in your console.
 Instead of `GS_HOME`, type the directory in which GigaSpaces is installed on your computer.
 {{%/info%}}

 Step 7.
 Connect to the MBean server (choose one of the following options):